0lga1/dataV2-labs/module-1/Resolving-Git-Conflicts/README.md

 ## Introduction

 Resolving Git conflicts and merging branches is an import skill every software/data engineer must possess because code conflicts occur on daily basis in collaborative projects.
-This lab will help you learn the complete process of resolving and merging conflicts and become prepared to solve Git conflicts next time you encounter them.
+This lab will help you learn the complete process of resolving and merging conflicts and become prepared to solve Git conflicts next time you encouned a fork in your own Git account from the bootcamp's lab repo.

-### Prerequisites

-* At this point you should have created a fork in your own Git account from the bootcamp's lab repo.

 * You should also have cloned your forked repo to your computer.

 If you have any doubts about the prerequisites please clarify with your instructor or teaching assistants.

-### Overview of Steps

 Below is a summary of the steps you will follow in this lab:

-1. Commit changes on local branch and sync with remote.
+1 Commit changes on local branch and sync with remote.
 1. Create a conflict with the master branch.
 1. Resolve the conflict.
 1. Merge your branch.